AKU-M4/Flash-portal-CS-50-Final-Project/README.md

 ## **🌟 About the Project**

-Flash Portal is a web application that revives the charm of classic Flash games.
+Flash Portal is a full-stack web application designed to revive and preserve the joy of classic Flash games, ensuring these nostalgic treasures remain accessible in the modern era.

+With the decline of Adobe Flash and its compatibility issues, Flash Portal aims to bring back the experience of playing iconic Flash games through modern technologies.
 Users can:

-- Play curated games directly on the platform.
+- Access a curated library of classic Flash games, playable directly on the platform.
-- Track their progress and earn points.
+- Track progress and achievements, making the experience more rewarding.
-- Unlock new games and features.
+- Unlock new games using points earned by playing and completing challenges.

 > ⚠️ *This project is private and shared only for CS50 evaluation purposes.*